 To safeguard your cashflow, you should check up on your customer - by using information supplied by credit agencies, analysing company accounts or obtaining bank and/or trade references before you give credit.

 For more information on carrying out credit checks, see credit checking your customers and setting credit limits.

 Payment terms and conditions

 You should explain your terms and conditions to customers at the start of your relationship.
 You can send out a written confirmation of their order with a copy of your terms and conditions of sale.
 This lets them examine the terms and conditions and discuss any problems they have before you supply goods or services.

 You should also print the terms and conditions on the back of your invoices.

 You could consider encouraging electronic payment in your terms and conditions, eg via BACS or CHAPS.
 These systems prevent the risk of bounced, missing or lost cheques.
-Read about BACS payment for small businesses.
+Read about BACS payment for businesses.

 The UK Payments Administration also provide information on CHAPS payment.

 Also consider sending your invoices electronically - with a copy of your terms and conditions - as it can be much quicker than the post.
 For more information, see ensuring customers pay you on time.